CaliFlowers/sql-challenge/README.md

 *ERD

 The first part of this example is the greation of an ERD connecting different tables and sketching out the relationships between them.
-This is a basic task of Data Engineering
+This is a basic task of Data Engineering.
+SQL is difficult without a basic understanding of the relationships between related data tabls.
+ERDs provide signposts for where joins and subqueries can be made hence making intricate analyses possible with normalized data tables.
+A ERD is the basc task of the Data Engineer, along with designing normalized tables; and makes an SQL programmer's tasks infinitely simpler.

 *Relational Databases